Sophiayangg/minaa-webapp/README.md

 ## Description

 The **MiNAA Web App** is a wrapper around [MiNAA](https://github.com/solislemuslab/minaa) built with R Shiny for the purpose of simplifying and enhancing user interaction with it.
 When complete, this app will be live at [https://minaa.wid.wisc.edu](/).
+The web app does not bundle MiNAA itself; users building the app from source must separately obtain and compile the MiNAA executable.

 **MiNAA** is a standalone program which aligns a pair of given networks on the basis of their topological and biological data.
 Follow the instructions in [MiNAA's Repository](https://github.com/solislemuslab/minaa) to run MiNAA locally in the terminal.